dashincubator/dash-incubator-app/rules.md

 ### 3.6.2 Claiming a Service Task Reward

-Once a QA task is complete you can claim a reward for the work that will then be assessed by an Admin by following the [Claims Process](#).
+Once a QA task is finished you can claim a reward for the work that will then be assessed by an Admin by following the [Claims Process](#).

 # 4 Admins